privacyguides/privacyguides.org/docs/advanced/integrating-metadata-removal.en.md

 ![macOS metadata removal shortcut](../assets/img/integrating-metadata-removal/shortcut-macos.png)

 !!! tip "Worth Mentioning"
-    The open source [ImageOptim](https://imageoptim.com/mac) app integrates into Finder's *Services* context menu by default.
+    The open-source [ImageOptim](https://imageoptim.com/mac) app integrates into Finder's *Services* context menu by default.
 While it is primarily an image optimization app, it also removes metadata.

 ### Enabling & using the Shortcut